Psykotikism/Mutant_Tanks/INFORMATION.md

 # Information
 > There is information about each setting and ability below.
+Everything you need to know about each ability/setting is below.

 - Maximum types: 500
 - Ability count: 65